-We take the guesswork out of making potato pancakes, everyone’s favorite Chanukah dish.
+We take the guesswork out of making potato pancakes, everyone’s favorite Hanukkah dish.

 Fried lakes are delicious, no matter which way you slice them.
 But perfectly cooked potato pancakes—crispy on the outside, creamy on the inside—are nirvana.
 We fried up batches and batches to get the technique just right.

-Here's how to master this dish.
+Here's how to master your best latke recipe.
 We recommend reading up before you get grating.

 Yukon golds are great for potato salad and red potatoes are lovely for roasting.
 But when it comes time for frying, it’s russets you want to seek out.
 Why?
 These classic potatoes have the high starch content that’s necessary to make sure your pancakes don't fall apart.